-Researcher, Engineer, Tinkerer, Scholar, and Philosopher.
+Researcher, Engineer, Tinkerer, Scholar, Philosopher and Hyrox afficionado

 PhD in Applied Mathematics, 2015